Business day

+Working time

-The definition of a business day varies by region.
-It depends on the local workweek which is dictated by local customs, religions, and business operations.
-For example, in the United States and much of the Western world, they are typically Monday through Friday from 9a.m. to 5p.m.
-By contrast, for many eastern countries such as Japan, the normal business day is Monday through Friday from 8:30a.m. to 7p.m.
+The working time in a business day varies by region.
+For example, in the United States and much of the Western world, a typical workday is from 9 am to 5 pm.
+In contrast, for many eastern countries such as Japan, the normal business day is from 8:30 am to 7 pm.

 The length of a business day varies by era, by region, by industry, and by company.
 Prevalent norms have included the 8-hour day and the 10-hour day, but various lengths, from 4 to 16 hours, have been normal in certain times and places.